ngocdaothanh/cleakka/README.rst

-Cleaner Akka:
+Cleakka (Cleaner + Akka):

-* is a Scala cache library based on Akka
+* is a cluster memory cache based on sun.misc.Cleaner and Akka
-* uses JVM direct memory to store cache data in aff-JVM-heap memory, this minimizes GC delay
+* uses JVM direct memory to store cache data in off-heap memory, this minimizes GC delay
 * frees memory immediately when cache entry is removed, if sun.misc.Cleaner exists,